 Laboratory evaluation can help evaluate and differentiate between the causes of tenosynovitis.
 However, it is not always necessary.
 When suspecting infectious causes of tenosynovitis, findings of elevated WBC, bacteremia, and culture may be helpful.
 Autoinflammatory diseases may demonstrate specific markers to assist in the diagnosis.
 Microscopic evaluation can further help in distinguishing crystalline pathology from infection or inflammation when suspected.

-Imaging evaluation is helpful, yet not always necessary when diagnosing tenosynovitis.
-Plain film radiographs often show calcifications of the synovial membrane or at times periosteal reaction, suggesting inflammation, however, may be negative altogether.
+Imaging evaluation is helpful yet not always necessary when diagnosing tenosynovitis.
+Plain film radiographs often show calcifications of the synovial membrane or, at times, periosteal reaction, suggesting inflammation; however, they may be negative altogether.
 Computed tomography can be useful for detecting bony abnormalities such as bony erosions or structural anomalies, but its soft tissue sensitivity for synovitis and tenosynovitis remains low.

 When ultrasound is limited or additional fine detail evaluation is required, further evaluation with MRI is an option.
 Contrast should be a consideration in cases concerning for infectious etiologies for abscess visualization.
-MRI features of tenosynovitis can vary based on etiology, however, commonly demonstrate peritendinous edema and increased thickening of the EBL and APL tendons in cases of de Quervain tenosynovitis.
+MRI features of tenosynovitis can vary based on etiology; however, they commonly demonstrate peritendinous edema and increased thickening of the extensor brevis longus (EBL) and abductor pollicis longus (APL) tendons in cases of de Quervain tenosynovitis.
 In rheumatoid arthritis, bone marrow signal may increase even before symptoms of tenosynovitis.
 Fluid collections demonstrating enhancement are suspicious for abscess formation.

 Noninfectious causes of tenosynovitis vary in their treatment based on etiology; however, many are treated conservatively with non-steroidal anti-inflammatory drugs such as naproxen.
 Additional first-line treatment may consist of activity modification, splinting, and glucocorticoid injections.
-Disease-modifying antirheumatic drugs (DMARDs) such as glucocorticoids may be additionally helpful in patients in patients who fail NSAID trial.
+Disease-modifying antirheumatic drugs (DMARDs) such as glucocorticoids may be additionally helpful in patients in patients who fail a trial of NSAIDs.
 Surgical intervention may become necessary after 3 to 6 months of progression despite conservative therapy.
 Surgical intervention may involve the decompression of affected tendons as well as debridement of inflammatory tissues.